INRIA/scikit-learn-mooc/slides/ensemble.md

 ???

-In bagging we will construct deep tree in parallel.
+In bagging, we will construct deep trees in parallel.

-Each tree will be fitted on an sub-sampling from the initial data. i.e. we will only consider a random part of the data to build each model.
+Each tree will be fitted on a sub-sampling from the initial data. i.e. we will only consider a random part of the data to build each model.

 When we have to classify a new point, we will aggregate the prediction of every model by a voting scheme.